goshdrive/routinely_collect_PROMs_at_GOSH/README.md

 This resulted in data sets that are usable at patient and questionnaire level.
 It also results in data dictionaries, consistent metric names and

-Each PROM were processed individually.
+Each PROM was processed individually.

 #### Analysis